-- To continue clipping down the front leg – gently but firmly pick up the dog’s leg and hold it straight out in front.
+- Continue clipping down the front leg – gently; but firmly pick up the dog’s leg and hold it straight out in front.
 This is where your dog might get wriggly and more difficult.
 Don’t bend the leg into an unnatural position as you can easily do the dog some damage.
 Be careful of the very thin parts of skin – if the clippers are pressed too hard on these parts it is possible the skin will be cut.
 You will need to raise the leg to the side a little to get the clippers right into the shoulder area.
 This is the area which tends to mat up first so if you find it too difficult with the clippers then you might prefer to cut the fur here with the scissors.
 Run the clippers right down the legs and over the paw making sure you manoevre all around the leg.
 Be careful of the dew claw (side nail) you don’t want the blade to cut into that.

 - Continue to run the clippers over the dog’s back and then down the side of the body.
-You will need to lift the front leg upin order to manoevre the clippers from the chest area to underneath the belly.
+You will need to lift the front leg up in order to manoevre the clippers from the chest area to underneath the belly.

 - Next is the hind leg area.
-It will be reasonably easy to clip the outside of the hind leg.but then you will need to move the leg in order to get to the inside.
+It will be reasonably easy to clip the outside of the hind leg however then you will need to move the leg in order to get to the inside.
 You can turn the dog around and then lift the other hind leg so as you can get the clippers in to the inside of the hind leg you are working on.
-Once again, be gentle as you hold the leg and don’t manoevre into an awkward position.
+Once again, be gentle as you hold the leg and don’t manoevre the dog into an awkward position.